Harsh549100/SplitChain/README.md

   }
 ]

-🚀 Usage
+ Usage

-- Connect your wallet (Metamask or Coinbase Wallet).
+- Connect your wallet (Metamask).
 - Create a group and add participants by wallet addresses.
 - Add expenses, and the smart contract will calculate and track shares.
 - Users can pay their share directly using stablecoins.
 - Check transaction history and analytics.

-📈 Roadmap
+ Roadmap

 - Multi-currency support (USDC, DAI).
 - Enhanced security features.
 - Improved gas optimization.

-🌟 Support
+ Support

 If you encounter any issues while using SplitChain, have questions, or want to suggest new features, feel free to reach out:

 - Email: Shrivastavaharsh5491@gmail.com